aritronath/iMIRAGE/README.md

 ```

 ## Whats included in this package?
-The iMIRAGE package includes necessary functions for pre-processing and harmonization of expression datasets, miRNA expression imputation and cross-validation analyses.
+The iMIRAGE package includes necessary functions for pre-processing and harmonization of expression data sets, miRNA expression imputation and cross-validation analyses.
 In addition, TargetScan miRNA-target gene pairs are
 provided for constructing imputation models.
-The package also includes the example datasets that are used in this
+The package also includes the example data sets that are used in this
 vignette.

 ## Report issues